kang5647/SC2002-Hotel-App/README.md

 5. **[Rooms.txt](Rooms.txt)** _stores_ **room number**, **floor number**, **unit number**, **rate**, **weekend rate**, **wifi(True/False)**, **smoke(True/False)**, **balcony(True/False)**, **window facing description**, **room type**, **bed type**, and **status**.

 ### Design Consideration
+1. For simplicity, we have set constraint for check-in time such that guests are allowed to check in **no later than 1 hour** after the **stipulated check-in time** (_3p.m._).
+Otherwise, the reservation will expire.
+2. If it has past the check-in time, guests can only check in as a **walk-in customer**, in which case the hotel staff will set the reservation status as "**Checked In**".

+### Sneak Peak